bee42/docker-on-rpi-lab/examples/docker/rpi-prometheus/README.md

 }
 ```

 With `0.0.0.0` the endpoint is on every interface available where the engine runs.
-For Restrictive Address look in the example below.
+For destrictive Address look in the example below.

 ## Access docker engine 1.13.x metrics